-- Are a U.S. citizen or permanent legal resident who’s lived in the United States for a minimum of 5 years
+- Are a U.S. citizen or permanent legal resident of the United States for a minimum of 5 years

-- Worked long enough (40 credits from about 10 years of working) to receive Social Security or Railroad Retirement benefits
+- Worked long enough (40 credits or about ten years) to get Social Security or Railroad Retirement benefits

 - Are an employee of the government